meumobi/infomobi/README.md

   - [ng4-animations](http://slides.yearofmoo.com/ng4-animations-preview/demo/)

 # Features

+## Image gallery
+The Ionic image gallery is a classic pattern used in many applications which need to display any kind of grid with pictures or photos.
+For the image gallery.
+We can make use of the [ion-slides](https://ionicframework.com/docs/api/components/slides/Slides/) component, and the [Riron/ionic-img-viewer](https://github.com/Riron/ionic-img-viewer) component which helps us to display a selected picture in fullscreen with zooming options.

 ## Multi-language
   [ngx-translate](http://www.ngx-translate.com/) is an internationalization library for Angular 2+.
 It lets you define translations for your content in different languages and switch between them easily.
   We've followed